-TEACHER NOTICE: LOU 16(c) - TTOC EXPERIENCE TRANSFER REQUEST -
+TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM A

-Re: August 31^{st} transfers for TTOC experience accrued up to and including June 30^{th}
+Re: August 31st transfers for TTOC experience accrued up to and including June 30th

-• er LOU No. 16(c) of the collective agreem sfer my eligible TTOC experience credits collective agr eement increment langu 30,) to that of the applicable age for continuing and/or temporary emplo place and be effective August 31, yees.
-Transfer I understand tand cannot be plication to the employer, this decision to transfer is final Teacher Sign ature Date signed District Recei pt Confirmed Date of Receipt Please Note: no later than June 30 th be provided by the teacher and received of the proceeding school year for a transfe ed up to and including June 30 th to take e er for TTOC

-31st of the following school year.
+This constitutes my written notice under LOU No. 11 of the collective agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30, ) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective August 31, .

+I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.

+Teacher Signature

+Date signed

+District Receipt Confirmed

+Date of Receipt

+Please Note: This written notice must be provided by the teacher and received by the district no later than June 30th of the proceeding school year for a transfer for TTOC experience credits earned up to and including June 30th to take effect on August 31st of the following school year.

-TEACHER NOTICE: LOU 16(c) - TTOC EXPERIENCE TRANSFER REQUEST - FORM B
+TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM B